sysdiglabs/scan-action/README.md

                   Specify path to the tar file with 'input-path'
 * oci-dir         Image is provided as a OCI image, untared.
                   Specify path to the directory file with 'input-path'

-If not specified, it defaults to docker-daemon, unless 'pull-from-registry' is enabled.

 ### `input-path`